Abusers rely on secrecy. The Lucy Faithfull Foundation's Donald Findlater offers parents tips on what to look out for – and how to respond

-2. Talk to children, and listen to what they have to say.
 Abusers rely on secrecy.
 They try to silence children and to build trust with adults, counting on us to be silent if we have doubts.
-Tackle this secrecy by developing an open and trusting relationship with our children.
+Tackle this secrecy by developing an open and trusting relationship with your children.
 Listen carefully to their fears and concerns.
-Let them know they should not worry about telling us anything.
+Let them know they should not worry about telling you anything.
 Talk about relationships and sex at appropriate stages of development and be comfortable using the words they may need.

 People who sexually exploit older children and teenagers are not always older adults.
 They may be children or young people themselves and may initially be perceived by their victims as ‘girlfriends’ or ‘boyfriends’.

 ‘Balance their desire for independence and privacy alongside taking an interest’

 Older children are often uncomfortable sharing details about their relationships with their parents.
 So, when talking to them, balance their desire for independence and privacy alongside taking an interest in their associates and activities.

 Demonstrate to children that it is all right to say ‘no.’

 For example, when they do not want to play, or be tickled, hugged or kissed.
 Help them understand what is unacceptable behaviour and that they must always tell us if someone is behaving in a way which worries them – even if they were unable to say ‘no’ at the time.
 If your children are young, the NSPCCs ‘Underwear Rule’ information may be helpful.